 It’s also wise to determine how you are going to measure success – how will you know when you’ve reached your goal?
 The following format is suggested in the Impact Mapping book:

 WHAT: Increase monthly visitors by 100% by December 2014

 2. WHO WILL HELP US?

-For example a primary actor will be the primary focus of your product, the person that you’re aiming the product at.
-A secondary actor is someone who interacts with product in order to provide a service, for example the blogger writing blog posts.
+For example, a primary actor will be the primary focus of your product, the person that you’re aiming the product at.
+A secondary actor is someone who interacts with the product in order to provide a service, for example, the blogger writing blog posts.
 An off-stage actor is someone who interacts with your product indirectly, e.g. use analytics to determine where best to target the next phase of development.

 3. HOW WILL THEY HELP US?

 The way the actor will help us achieve this – e.g. share this blog’s posts on social media.
 In essence, this describes the outcomes that we believe will help us reach our goal.

 The things we’ll create or change to encourage this behaviour – e.g. make blog posts easily shareable.
 These are the changes we’ll undertake to our product in order to create the behaviour we desire.

 In this step, we’ll write down as many actions as we can think of, for each of the outcomes we identified in step 3.
 The result should look a little like this:

 Once we’ve created all of our actions, we will need to determine which will deliver the highest value to the business soonest.
 So the next step is to generate a consensus on the order we should carry out the changes.
 We used a system called dot voting.
 Each person gets a set number of sticky dots (votes) and they vote on the ideas for action they think will most likely increase the number of visitors to The Agile Coach.
 For the demo we didn’t have sticky dots to hand, so we used sharpies to mark votes as crosses.